skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/container-guidelines.md

 See:
 1. Kubernetes Resource Management (https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)

-:bangbang: Decision: **Resource limits will be enforced as part of a future enhancement of the deployment pipeline.**

 #### Container Labels & Annotations
 ##### Labels
-:bangbang: Decision: **Labels will be enforced as part of a future enhancement of the deployment pipeline.**

 Labels are an important concept in Kubernetes.
 Labels along with selector can be used for workload placement, affinity, service routing etc (1).
 Each application must use, at a minimum, the default set of kubernetes labels (2).
 Additional labels can be added as required.